MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 #### Manage R public libraries through in-line installation

-Follow this example to walk through the steps of installing an R public library:
+Follow this example to walk through the steps of installing an R public library.

 To install an R feed library:

-1. Switch the working language to **SparkR(R)** in the notebook ribbon.
+1. Switch the working language to **SparkR (R)** in the notebook ribbon.

 2. Install the *caesar* library by running the following command in a notebook cell.